Purpose of HIPAA

 - Expansion of Covered Entities: More entities, such as business associates, are now held accountable for HIPAA compliance.

 HIPAA plays an indispensable role in safeguarding patient information and ensuring that healthcare providers maintain the highest standards of data privacy.
 With stringent rules and significant penalties for non-compliance, medical professionals must adopt modern security measures.
-If you are looking for financial assistance to upgrade your practice and meet these requirements, consider Bajaj Finserv Doctor Loan.
+If you are looking for financial assistance to upgrade your practice and meet these requirements, consider Bajaj Finserv Doctor Loan, a type of professional loan.
 It is designed to help doctors invest in technology, comply with regulations, and grow their medical practice.